bradchristie/taminations-flutter/assets/c1/block_formation.md

 [Star Thru](../b1/star_thru.md), [Square Thru](../b1/square_thru.md),
-[Wheel Thru](../a1/wheel_thru.md), etc. When doing a call in a block, dancers work only with the dancers in their own block; all Block calls start and end on the same 4 spots on the floor, for example, In Your Block, [Walk and Dodge](../ms/walk_and_dodge.md):
+[Wheel Thru](../a1/wheel_thru.md), etc. When doing a call in a block, dancers work only with the dancers in their own Block; all Block calls start and end on the same 4 spots on the floor, for example, "In Your Block, [Walk and Dodge](../ms/walk_and_dodge.md)":

 >
 > ![alt](block_formation_1a.png)
 > ![alt](block_formation_1b.png)
 >

-For some calls, for example, In Your Block, [Square Chain Thru](../a1/square_chain_thru.md), the dancers are working in a wave during the call's action.
+For some calls,
+the dancers are working in a Wave during the call's action.
-In that case, the Waves are slightly offset from each other, just as the Blocks are slightly offset. e.g., In Your Block, [Square Chain Thru](../a1/square_chain_thru.md):
+In that case, the Waves are slightly offset from each other, just as the Blocks are slightly offset. for example, "In Your Block, [Square Chain Thru](../a1/square_chain_thru.md)":

 >
 > ![alt](block_formation_2a.png)